krojzl/sap-hana/export/export.md

 In this module the basic architecture is extended by decoupling SAP HANA installation from OS installation by using Virtual Hostname and Virtual IP address dedicated to SAP HANA instance.

-This module is prerequisite to support "Instance relocation" as documented here {TODO}.
+This module is prerequisite to support Instance Move as documented in [SAP HANA Instance Move](#sap-hana-instance-move).

 <!-- TOC -->